All Episodes

 Good.

-I attended the Trump rally last Friday, and um it was definitely the craziest thing I've ever been to.
+I attended the Trump rally last Friday, and it was definitely the craziest thing I've ever been to.

 San Diego, right?

-Um In San Diego, yeah, in San Diego.
+In San Diego, yeah, in San Diego.

-Um we were all wearing the red tape.
+We were all wearing the red tasks.

 We have all of that video tonight on Hannity.

-I hope you'll watch it ten.
+I hope you'll watch at 10 because you know what?

 The world needs to see who these people are and what they're about.